capjamesg/cinnamon/README.md

 - Unsubscribing from a feed
 - Marking entries in a feed view as read

 This project is in active development.
-The entire Micropub specification is not yet incorporated into this project.
+The entire Microsub specification is not yet incorporated into this project.

 ## Screenshots